Pros / It has stellar sound quality.

-CONS / The projector can be noisy.
+Cons / The projector can be noisy.

-VERDICT / The AAXA M5’s specifications make it a strong option for a dedicated home or business projector.
+Verdict / The AAXA M5’s specifications make it a strong option for a dedicated home or business projector.

 On paper, the M5 benefits from a strong set of specifications.
 The LED-based projector has a native resolution of 1280 x 800 pixels and can upscale video content up to 1080p.
 The projector also comes equipped with a bulb that has a manufacturer brightness rating of 900 lumens.

 The M5 features a full suite of business-friendly connectivity options.
-The rear and sides of the mini portable projector include VGA support, full-size HDMI input, composite video support, a microSD slot and standard 3.5mm audio output.
+The rear and sides of the mini portable projector include VGA support, full-size HDMI input, composite video support, a microSD slot and a standard 3.5mm audio output.

 However, as with most business projectors, the M5 doesn’t have support for popular home features like Bluetooth audio connectivity and wireless screen mirroring.
 The M5’s operating system also has a versatile integrated media player.
 Through a microSD card or USB thumb drive, you can display file formats like JPG, TXT and MP3.